swatipbk1/SBA_REACT_WEB_APP/README.md

 # Introducing the CNN News App - Your One-Stop Destination for Tailored News

 Experience a revolution in news consumption with the CNN News App.
 Covering Business, Entertainment, Health, Science, Sports, and Technology, we redefine how you stay informed.
 Enjoy personalized, reliable updates accessible anytime, anywhere.
 Join us and stay ahead of the curve.
-A web application for displaying real-time news headlines from various categories.

 # Table of Contents
 Features